 Throughout your degree, you are encouraged to reflect and think strategically about your ongoing development as a researcher.
-You are expected to complete a Training Needs Analysis (TNA) at the start of your studies and thereafter on an annual basis.
+You are expected to complete the Training Needs Analysis (TNA) at the start of your studies and thereafter on an annual basis, the form and guidance can be found inside the Graduate Student Reporting system (n.b. your access to the TNA is not limited to the GSR reporting windows).
 This will help you work with your supervisor to develop bespoke training and development objectives each year.